Sharing and hosting policy FAQs

 This means:

-Use by the author's institution for classroom teaching at the institution and for internal training purposes (including distribution of copies, paper or electronic, and use in course-packs and courseware programs, but not in Massive Open Online Courses)
+Use by the author's institution for classroom teaching at the institution and for internal training purposes within the institution (including distribution of copies, paper or electronic, and use in (online) coursework and courseware programs, and use in non-commercial Massive Open Online Courses)

 Inclusion of the Article in applications for grant funding